Gazza1996/Gesture-Based-UI/README.md

 - Our first idea we thought out was using an arduino and having a camera plugged into it and by using this camera we would be able to recognise some different hand gestures or movements.

 ### Second Idea
-After more research and learning about how the Leap Motion works we decided to go down a different path.
+- After more research and learning about how the Leap Motion works we decided to go down a different path.
 We would be keeping our arduino but get rid of the camera plugin and instead use a breadboard for our lights while our Leap Motion would be detecting our hand gestures.

 ## Technology Used

 ### Leap Motion Controller

+- Download the SDK from https://www.leapmotion.com/setup/linux; Here will be the option to download at windows which will start downloading an .exe file.

 ### Arduino